Assessing subhalo finders in cosmological hydrodynamical simulations: Data Availability

 \section{Data Availability}

 The data used in this study can be made available upon reasonable request to the corresponding author.
-The {\HBTHERONS} algorithm (\hyperlink{https://github.com/SWIFTSIM/HBT-HERONS}{https://github.com/SWIFTSIM/HBT-HERONS}) and {\SOAP} package ({\hyperlink{https://github.com/SWIFTSIM/SOAP}{https://github.com/SWIFTSIM/SOAP}}) are publicly available and can handle the data output of {\tt Swift} simulations.
+The {\HBTHERONS} algorithm (\href{https://github.com/SWIFTSIM/HBT-HERONS}{https://github.com/SWIFTSIM/HBT-HERONS}) and {\SOAP} package ({\href{https://github.com/SWIFTSIM/SOAP}{https://github.com/SWIFTSIM/SOAP}}) are publicly available and can handle the data output of {\tt Swift} simulations.